githosted/CAPSTONE/README.md

 ## Evaluation
 Points to review:
-•	The data reflects homoscedasticity and the residuals should follow a normal distribution
-•	From this analysis we can infer that XYZ on the basis of
+•The data reflects homoscedasticity and the residuals should follow a normal distribution •From this analysis we can infer that XYZ on the basis of •The predictions are
-•	The predictions are
-•	My non-bias review is:
+•My non-bias review is:
-•	Strong connections observed are:
+•Strong connections observed are:
-•	(Chart type) maps the validity of ZYC
+•(Chart type) maps the validity of ZYC
-•	I determine that the car sales in the USA for the following year are projected to be:
+•I determine that the car sales in the USA for the following year are projected to be:
 Make: 				Model:
 ## For More Information
 __________________________________________________________________________________